meteor/guide/content/vue.md

 }
 ```

 In example above, `selectedThreadId` variable is reactive.
-Every time it changes, the subscription rerun.
+Every time it changes, the subscription will re-run.

-More about package is located in official [Readme file](https://github.com/meteor-vue/vue-meteor-tracker)
+For more information, see the [`vue-meteor-tracker` readme](https://github.com/meteor-vue/vue-meteor-tracker).